TatyCat/problemOne/instructions.md

 },
 ```

-[] 2.
+[x] 2.
 Now update the `mutateArray` function so that the 'some_array' attribute in each item of the mutated array is changed to the sum of the array called 'some_total'
 ```
 {
   'guest_type': 'crew',